Oracle Licensing

 40. License Included Products

-Additional Oracle products are bundled with certain license types at no additional cost but are still restricted in their usage.
+Additional Oracle products are bundled with certain license types at no additional cost, but their usage is still restricted.

 41. Proprietary Application Hosting